top of page

 Student loans

-From 6 April 2021, the thresholds for repaying student loans will increase to £19,895 for those on plan one, and £27,295 for plan two.
-Meanwhile, the postgraduate loan threshold will stay the same at £21,000.
+From 6 April 2024, the thresholds for repaying student loans will increase to £24,990 for those on plan one, and is frozen at £27,295 for plan two.

 If an employee’s pay exceeds the threshold for their student loan plan, employers will need to make the correct deductions from their pay and report this to HMRC.